-Due to patterns of residential racial and ethnic segregation in Miami-Dade County, similar concerns arise in the

-Black neighborhoods, the negative effects of mass incarceration may also be disproportionately borne by these areas.
+Due to patterns of residential racial and ethnic segregation in Miami-Dade County, similar concerns arise in the neighborhood context.
+Because arrest and incarceration rates are higher in Black neighborhoods, the negative effects of mass incarceration may also be disproportionately borne by these areas.
 In addition to incapacitating large numbers of minorities, the "collateral consequences" of mass incarceration often change the community structure itself (Clear, Rose, & Ryder, 2001; Roberts, 2004; Rose & Clear, 1998; Western, 2006).
 This includes damages to social networks, damages to families, and other community-level harms (Clear, 2008; Roberts, 2004).